-In the event of any such adjustment and/or revision with respect to a series of the Bonds, no rebidding will be permitted, and the portion of such premium or discount (as may have been bid for the Bonds) shall be adjusted in the same proportion as the amount of such revision in par amount of such Series of the Bonds bears to the original par amount of such series of the Bonds offered for sale.
+In the event of any such adjustment and/or revision with respect to the Bonds, no rebidding will be permitted, and the portion of such premium or discount (as may have been bid for the Bonds) shall be adjusted in the same proportion as the amount of such revision in par amount of the Bonds bears to the original par amount of such Bonds offered for sale.

-The successful bidder for each series of the Bonds will be tentatively notified by not later than 5:00 p.m.
-(Eastern Standard Time), on the sale date of the exact revisions and/or adjustments required, if any.
+The successful bidder for the Bonds will be tentatively notified by not later than 5:00 p.m.
+(Eastern Daylight Time), on the sale date of the exact revisions and/or adjustments required, if any.

 Good Faith Deposit.
 No good faith check will be required to accompany any bid submitted.
-The successful bidder shall be required to deliver to the County's Financial Advisor (wire transfer or certified check) the amount of up to two percent (2%) of the aggregate principal amount of the series of Bonds offered for sale which will secure the faithful performance of the terms of the bid.
+The successful bidder shall be required to deliver to the County's Financial Advisor (wire transfer or certified check) the amount of up to two percent (2%) of the aggregate principal amount of the Bonds offered for sale which will secure the faithful performance of the terms of the bid.
 A certified check or wire transfer must be received by the County's Financial Advisor no later than the close of business on the day following the competitive sale.
 A wire transfer may be sent to First Tennessee Bank, ABA Number: 084-000-026 First Tenn Mem, FAO Cumberland Securities Company, Inc., Account No. 183302631, for further credit to Good Faith Trust Account.

 The good faith deposit shall be applied (without interest) to the purchase price of the Bonds.
-If the successful bidder should fail to accept or pay for a series of the Bonds when tendered for delivery and payment, the good faith deposit will be retained by the County as liquidated damages.
+If the successful bidder should fail to accept or pay for the Bonds when tendered for delivery and payment, the good faith deposit will be retained by the County as liquidated damages.

-In the event of the failure of the County to deliver the Bonds to the purchaser in accordance with the terms of this Notice within forty-five (45) days after the date of the sale, the good-faith deposits will be promptly returned to the purchasers unless a purchaser directs otherwise.
+In the event of the failure of the County to deliver the Bonds to the purchaser in accordance with the terms of this Notice within forty-five (45) days after the date of the sale, the good-faith deposit will be promptly returned to the purchaser unless the purchaser directs otherwise.